practicingruby/practicing-ruby-paid/posts/v3/007-criteria-for-disciplined-inheritance.md

   attr_accessor :data
 end

-class StatisticalCollection
-  def initialize(data)
-    self.data = data
-  end

-  def sum
-    data.reduce(:+)
-  end

-  def average
-    sum / data.size.to_f
-  end

-  private

-  attr_accessor :data
-end

-class StatisticalReport
-  def initialize(filename)
-    self.input = filename
-    self.stats = StatisticalCollection.new(EnumerableCollection.new(self))
-  end

-  def to_s
-    "The sum is #{stats.sum}, and the average is #{stats.average}" end

-  private

-  attr_accessor :input, :stats

-  def each
-    File.foreach(input) { |e| yield(e.chomp.to_i) }
-  end
-end

-puts StatisticalReport.new("numbers.txt")
 ```

+Regardless of what iteration strategy we end up using, the following points are worth noting about the way we've modeled our system this time around:

+1) There are three components in this system, all of which are useful and testable as standalone objects.

+2) The relationships between all three components are purely indirect, and the coupling between the objects is limited to the names and behavior of the methods called on them rather than their complete surfaces.

+3) There is strict encapsulation between the three components: each have their own namespace, and each can enforce their own privacy controls.
+It's possible of course to side-step these protections, but they are at least enabled by default.
+The issue of accidental naming collisions between methods or variables of objects is completely eliminated.

+4) As a result of 2 and 3, the surface of each object is kept narrowly in line with its own domain.
+In fact, the public interface of `StatisticalReport` has been reduced to its constructor and the `to_s` method, making it about as thin as possible while still being useful.

+There are certainly downsides to using aggregation; it is not a golden hammer by any means.
+But when it comes to **incidental inheritance**, it seems to be the right tool for the job more often than not.
+I'd love to hear counterarguments to this claim though, so please do share them if you have something in mind that you don't think would gracefully fit this style of modeling.

+### Reflections

-While it may be a bit hard to see the benefits that aggregation offers in such a trivial scenario, they become more and more clear as systems become more complex.
+While it may be a bit hard to see why disciplined inheritance matters in the trivial scenario we've been talking about throughout this article, it become more and more clear as systems become more complex.
 Most scenarios which involve incidental inheritance are actually relatively horizontal problems in nature, but the use of class based inheritance or module mixins forces a vertical method lookup path which can become very unwieldy to say the least.
 When taken to the extremes, you end up with objects like `ActiveRecord::Base` which has a path that is 43 levels deep, or `Prawn::Document` which has a 26 level deep path.
+In the case of Prawn at least, this is just pure craziness that I am ashamed to have unleased upon the world, even if it seemed like a good idea at the time.

 In a language like Ruby that lacks both multiple inheritance and true class-specific privacy for variables and methods, using class-based hierarchies or module mixins for complex forms of incidental inheritance requires a tremendous amount of discipline.
 For that reason, the extra effort involved in refactoring towards an aggregation based design seems to pale in comparison to the maintenance headaches caused by following the traditional route.
 For example, in both `Prawn` and `ActiveRecord`, aggregation would make it possible to flatten that chain by an order of magnitude while simultaneously reducing the chance of namespace collisions, dependencies on lookup order, and accidental side effects due to state mutations.
 It seems like the cost of somewhat more verbose code would be well worth it in these scenarios.

-## Reflections

 In Issue 3.8, we will move on to discuss an essential form of inheritance that Sakkinen refers to as **completely consistent inheritance**.
 Exploring that topic will get us closer to the concept of mathematical subtypes, which are much more interesting at the theoretical level than incidental inheritance relationships are.
 But because Ruby's language features make even the simple relationships described in this issue somewhat challenging to manage in an elegant way, I am still looking forward to hearing your ideas and questions about the things I've covered so far.